 Having the right exposure is of prime importance in photography because there are times when lost details in shadow and highlight areas can become almost irretrievable.
 The main elements that affect exposure in a photograph are aperture, shutter speed, iso, and these need to be in balance to get the exposure right.
 The exposure triangle is a term used to describe the relationship between aperture, shutter speed, and iso and how these work together for good exposure in a photograph.

 Having a good understanding of aperture, shutter speed and iso can help photographers take full control of any light situation and manually control the camera to get the exposure right.
-This beginner's guide from Photography Life will give beginners a solid understanding of aperture, shutter speed, and iso.
+This beginner's guide will give beginners a solid understanding of aperture, shutter speed, and iso.

 Photography is an art where you paint with light and hence, light is the most basic element for photography – without light, there is no photography.
 Light for photography can be either natural or artificial, but in order to use light in photography, you need to understand the basics qualities of light and how light works.